Maintaining your vehicle

 Every Quick Lane employs experienced, factory-trained technicians ready to service your car, truck or SUV.
 They have the knowledge, tools and training to help ensure your service is done correctly the first time.
 Quick Lane offers:

 - Full-service maintenance and repair

 - Clean, comfortable waiting areas

 - Shuttle service to and from your home

 - Friendly and knowledgeable staff

 With over 800 Quick Lane Tire & Auto Centers nationwide, there's one near you.
 And, they're open nights and weekends as well, and no appointment is ever necessary.
 Quick Lane service center technicians are experts in vehicles of all makes and models, and prices are highly competitive with other shops.
-In fact, they can provide you with a complete vehicle checkup that includes a synthetic blend oil change, tire rotation and pressure check, brake inspection, multipoint inspection, fluid top-off, battery test, filter check, plus belts and hoses check for just $39.95 or less.* You'll also enjoy the added comfort of relaxing in a clean, comfortable waiting room — many with free Wi-Fi and refreshments — rather than sitting in your vehicle.
+In fact, they can provide you with a complete vehicle checkup that includes a synthetic blend oil change, tire rotation and pressure check, brake inspection, multipoint inspection, fluid top-off, battery test, filter check, plus belts and hoses check.
+You'll also enjoy the added comfort of relaxing in a clean, comfortable waiting room — many with free Wi-Fi and refreshments — rather than sitting in your vehicle.

 Ready for a visit?
 Search for your service coupon here.
 Then, contact your local Quick Lane to schedule an appointment today, or just drop in, as no appointment is required.